-Happy New School Year Kids and Teachers!
-We've Got Another Opportunity To Do It Even Better!
+Happy New School Year All You Kids and Teachers and Parents!
+We've Got Another Opportunity To Do Teaching and Learning Even Better!

 We firmly agree with Mr. Stern’s compass direction, but we do quibble on the best way to get there.
 We find too much focus on tools and systems and not enough on the blueprints and plans on how to make it happen.
 In a nutshell, we believe that: “Students are the new power tools of change in education.
 They are the most ignored and they have the most at stake.
 No one understands better than the learners what needs to be done.”

 Here’s more helpful tips for teachers found in our researching: • There’s already too much focus on testing, teachers and tools, so do as little as you can. • Breaking away from current curriculum is a risky move for a young teacher, so instead visit the classrooms of experienced teachers, What techniques do they use that you can use. • Make short videos of yourself teaching, What can you improve on?
 Get suggestions from the best teachers you can find to view it with you. • Try having teams of students demonstrating what they have learned instead of correcting hundreds of homework assignments that show very little. • Put your own Professional Development at the top of your Survival List.
 It is the most important gift you can give to anyone….give it to yourself.

 Here’s some helpful tips for learners: • Take greater charge of your own learning. • Buff up your basic skills so you are ready to learn more complex skills. • Show that you know!
 A second batch of helpful tips for learners: • Take greater charge of your own learning. • Buff up your basic skills so you are ready to learn more complex skills. • Show that you know!